kshia/MyTwitter/README.md

 The following **optional** features are implemented:

 * [X] While composing a tweet, user can see a character counter with characters remaining for tweet out of 140
-* [X] User can **pull down to refresh tweets** in either timeline
+* [X] User can **pull down to refresh tweets** in either timeline.
-* [ ] User can **search for tweets matching a particular query** and see results
+* [X] User can **search for tweets matching a particular query** and see results.
-* [ ] User can see embedded image media within the tweet detail view.
-* [ ] Improve the user interface and theme the app to feel twitter branded with colors and styles
+* [X] Improve the user interface and theme the app to feel twitter branded with colors and styles
 * [X] When a network request is sent, user sees an [indeterminate progress indicator](http://guides.codepath.com/android/Handling-ProgressBars#progress-within-actionbar)
 * [ ] User can **"reply" to any tweet on their home timeline**
   * [ ] The user that wrote the original tweet is automatically "@" replied in compose
-* [ ] User can click on a tweet to be **taken to a "detail view"** of that tweet
+* [X] User can click on a tweet to be **taken to a "detail view"** of that tweet
  * [ ] User can take favorite (and unfavorite) or retweet actions on a tweet
-* [ ] User can **open the twitter app offline and see last loaded tweets**.
-Persisted in SQLite tweets are refreshed on every application launch.
-While "live data" is displayed when app can get it from Twitter API, it is also saved for use in an offline mode.
+* [X] User can see embedded image media within the tweet item in list or detail view.
-* [X] Compose activity is replaced with a modal overlay
+* [X] Compose activity is replaced with a modal compose overlay.
-* [ ] User can **click a link within a tweet body** on tweet details view.
+* [X] User can **click a link within a tweet body** on tweet details view.
 The click will launch the web browser with relevant page opened.
 * [X] Used Parcelable instead of Serializable leveraging the popular [Parceler library](http://guides.codepath.com/android/Using-Parceler) when passing data between activities.
-* [ ] Replaced all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
+* [X] Replaced all icon drawables and other static image assets with [vector drawables](http://guides.codepath.com/android/Drawables#vector-drawables) where appropriate.
 * [ ] User can view following / followers list through the profile of a user
 * [ ] Apply the popular Butterknife annotation library to reduce view boilerplate.
 * [ ] Implement collapse scrolling effects on the Twitter profile view using `CoordinatorLayout`.
+* [ ] User can **open the twitter app offline and see last loaded tweets**.
+Persisted in SQLite tweets are refreshed on every application launch.
+While "live data" is displayed when app can get it from Twitter API, it is also saved for use in an offline mode.

 The following **additional** features are implemented:

+* Floating Action Button used to compose messages
 * [ ] User can view more tweets as they scroll with [infinite pagination](http://guides.codepath.com/android/Endless-Scrolling-with-AdapterViews-and-RecyclerView).
 Number of tweets is unlimited.
-* Floating Action Button used to trigger Compose Fragment.

 ## Video Walkthrough